-The Practice Incentive Component recognises and rewards employers who have good occupational health & safety and return-to-work practices with a 5% refund on their average calculated base assessments.
+This component recognises and rewards employers who have good occupational health & safety and return-to-work practices with a 5% refund on their average calculated base assessments.
 The specific requirements an employer must meet depend on the size of their organisation or workplace.

-The Experience Incentive Component compares an employer’s PRIME claim costs to their expected range of injury costs (called an Experience Incentive Range).
-Claim costs are payments made by WorkplaceNL, such as wage-loss benefits, health care costs and fatality costs, when an employee makes a claim due to a workplace injury.
+This component compares an employer’s PRIME claim costs to their expected range of injury costs (called an Experience Incentive Range).
+Claim costs are payments made by WorkplaceNL, such as salary replacement, health care costs and fatality costs, when an employee makes a claim due to a workplace injury.

 To be considered for a PRIME refund, you will need to complete the relevant section of the Employer Payroll Statement, and submit the Occupational Health and Safety Statement and Employer Contractor Statement (if applicable), by February 28 of each year.
 If you don’t submit these documents before February 28, then you will not qualify for a PRIME refund – however, you will still have to pay the experience charge, if applicable.